 Chrystal: We get to choose.

-Jim: When you’re a parent, you create life.
+Jim: When, when you’re a parent, you create life.

 Chrystal: That’s right.

-Jim: God’s given you the ability to create life.
-And you do that.
-And then this child comes, and there’s no stamp, there’s no formula.
+Jim: God’s given you the ability to create life, and you do that, and then this child comes and i-, there’s no stamp.
+There’s no formula.